belgianmobileid/doc/directIntegration/authentication.md

 ### Response

-The UserInfo Response is a signed JSON Web Token.
-So, before being able to extract the claims you will have to verify it using the symmetric key.
+The UserInfo Response is represented as a signed and encrypted JWT.
+So, before being able to extract the claims you will have to decrypt and verify the signature.

 {% endtab %}